racoq/TESRAC/README.md

 The tool and its empirical evaluation have been published in the following conference paper.

-TESRAC: A Framework for Test Suite Reduction Assessment at Scale J Becho, F Cerveira, J Leitão, RA Oliveira
-2022 IEEE 15th International Conference on Software Testing, Verification
+J Becho, F Cerveira, J Leitão, RA Oliveira, "TESRAC: A Framework for Test Suite Reduction Assessment at Scale" 2022 IEEE 15th International Conference on Software Testing, Verification (ICST), 2022